Kitware/vtk-book/VTKBook/05Chapter5.md

 Another distinguishing characteristic of vtkUnstructuredGrid is that we represent type information differently.
 In vtkPolyData we categorized cells into four separate lists, thereby representing cell type indirectly.
 In vtkUnstructuredGrid we add the additional class vtkCellTypes to represent cell type explicitly.

 The vtkCellTypes is an array of supplemental information.
 For each cell, an integer flag defines the cell type.
-Another variable is used to record the location of the cell definition in the corresponding vtkCellArray (**Figure 5-13**).
+Another variable is used to record the location of the cell definition in the corresponding vtkCellArray ({ref}`Figure 5-13 <Figure-5-13>`).

 Besides representing cell type, this design also enables random access to cells.
 Because the length of a cell connectivity list varies, the vtkCellArray class cannot locate a particular cell without traversing its data structure from the origin.
 With the added class vtkCellTypes, however, it is possible to directly access a cell with a single dereference (i.e., using the offset value).

 The vtkCellTypes may also be added to the vtkPolyData data representation - and indeed it has.
 However, our reasons for this addition are not to represent type explicitly, but rather to provide random access to the cells and enable many topological operations.
 We will expand on this idea in [Chapter 8 - Advanced Data Representation](08Chapter8).

-**Object Model.** The five datasets are implemented as shown in **Figure 5-14**.
+**Object Model.** The five datasets are implemented as shown in {ref}`Figure 5-14 <Figure-5-14>`.
 As this object diagram illustrates, these concrete datasets are subclasses of the abstract class vtkDataSet.
 Two additional classes are introduced as well.
 The class vtkStructuredData contributes instance variables and methods for structured data. vtkStructuredData is not in an inheritance relationship with the datasets; rather the structured datasets shown delegate to it in order to implement some of their methods.
 (This was done to avoid multiple inheritance.)
 Subclasses of the class vtkPointSet represent their points explicitly, that is, through an instance of vtkPoints or its subclasses. vtkPointSet provides methods and instance variables to manipulate the point data, as well as a general searching capability to find points and cells.
 (See ["Searching"](08Chapter8.md#87-searching) in [Chapter 8](08Chapter8) for more information.)

 {#Figure-5-13 .figure-target}
 &nbsp;